January 29, 2026

 Mac Keeper icon Subscription: $71.40/year

-MacKeeper is like a Swiss army knife for your Mac – except it sometimes feels like it’s trying to pack in too many tools at once.
+MacKeeper is like a multi-app for your Mac – except it sometimes feels like it’s trying to pack in too many tools at once.
 Besides the updater, you’ll find antivirus, VPN, ad blocker, memory cleaning, duplicate finder, and more.
 It’s all there, in one big dashboard.

 So, the fact that the user interface is quite busy caught my eye.
 Nevertheless, the app updater works reasonably well.
 It shines if you need more than just updating – a full-featured suite for Mac maintenance and security.
 And the price reflects that – it’s the highest.